How Does Makerfest Celebrate the Maker Movement?

 The Toms River Regional Board of Education has increased its focus on technology, future readiness, and meaningful student and staff learning experiences for the past several years.
 Superintendent David Healy hit the ground running when he took the helm in 2014, promoting innovation as a means to kick start new ways of learning in a large public school district.

 The organizers originally proposed an EdCamp with a makerspace at its core.
 As we have come to say it, "the makerspace ate the EdCamp" as the event evolved inside out, with learning surrounded by making.
 The founders reached out to their network of Awesome People (especially Larry Cocco, formerly of the Department of Education, who continues to advise and encourage) and naively cold contacted friendly strangers, and the event took shape based on their feedback.
-Armed with little more than a short description, vision, and lots of enthusiasm, makers signed on and JSMF15 became a success based on belief in each other and the incredible ethos of selfless sharing that makers embody.
+Armed with little more than a short description, vision, and lots of enthusiasm, makers and sponsors signed on, and JSMF15 became a success based on a belief in each other and the incredible ethos of selfless sharing that makers embody.

 The Jersey Shore Makerfest Vision